Lui, South Sudan

-Lui is a town located in East Mundri County, Western Equatoria State, Sudán do Sur (South Sudan).
-Other nearby towns include Mundri, Amadi, Kediba, Lakamadi and Mideh.
+Lui is a town located in Mundri East County, Western Equatoria State, South Sudan.
+Other nearby towns include Mundri, Amadi, Kediba, Lakamadi and Jambo (formerly known as Mideh).

 The town is the headquarters of the Anglican Diocese of Lui, which originated as a Church Missionary Society Station in 1920.
 The diocese covers a mainly rural area of approximately 12,950 km (5,000 square miles) located just north of the equator.
 Central to the Diocese is the Fraser Memorial Cathedral along with a nearby Diocesan office.